This is a listing of rangers of the Night's Watch in A Song of Ice and Fire.

 - Authority Equals Asskicking: He was not made First Ranger simply because he's a Stark — he's just that good and everybody knows it as most have seen him outperform others on a regular basis.

-- The Baby of the Bunch: He was the youngest child of Ned's generation and the one perennially stuck in Winterfell because he was too young to serve any role.
-His older brothers were, instead, first fostered away and then got involved in the Rebellion, while he had to stay safe at home.
-It's even lampshaded in the Knight of the Laughing Tree tale - his siblings are fittingly the wild wolf, the quiet wolf and the she-wolf, while he's just the pup.
+- The Baby of the Bunch: He was the youngest child of Ned's generation and the one perpetually stuck in Winterfell because he was too young to be of any help.
+His older brothers were, instead, first fostered away from home and then became the fulcrum of Rebellion, while he had to stay at home (remember the thing about "a Stark must be always in Winterfell?").
+It's kinda lampshaded in the Knight of the Laughing Tree tale - his siblings are fittingly the wild wolf, the quiet wolf and the she-wolf, while he's just the pup.